csi-hamburg/hchs_17000_imaging_qa/README.md

    * *psmd*: visual inspection of registration to template/MNI space
    * *fba*: visual inspection of fiber orientation distributions
 * T1w: visual inspection of raw data, visual inspection of registration to MNI space
+   * *pvs*: visual inspection
 * ASL: visual inspection of *ASLprep* visual reports

 ### QA Evaluation WMH sgementation accuracy
-In a subcohort of randomly selected 100 participants covering the full spectrum of WMH extend on FLAIR, WMH were segemented manually by a rater (neurologist) experienced in MRI data analysis in CSVD.
+In a subcohort of randomly selected 100 participants covering the full spectrum of WMH extend on FLAIR, WMH were segemented manually by two raters (neurologists) experienced in MRI data analysis in CSVD.
 Quality and accuracy of manual segmentation was checked visually by an additional junior neurologist and senior neurologist (> 10 years experience in neuroimging in cerebrovascular diseases) and manuall corrections performed if neccessary after consensus between all raters.
 We then calculatd the overlap with the N=100 manual segmentations using the DICE and JACCARD index and calculated the absolute difference in wmh volume.

 ### WMH volumes [ml] for N=100 participants with manual WMH segmentations, grouped by quartiles.